 What makes cash for keys different from a deed in lieu of foreclosure, is that the bank will often agree to an amount that they will pay the homeowner to vacate the property.
 As part of the agreement, there will be a set period of time by which you need to move out, often between 90 to 120 days.
 Additionally, in the agreement the homeowner promises to leave the property in “broom swept” condition.
 This means that all personal belongings need to be removed from the property, walls need to be returned to their original condition, and all appliances must be left on the property.

 Accepting a cash for keys offer is not a decision that should be taken lightly.
 When the agreement is signed and returned to the bank, the owner relinquishes all rights to defend the foreclosure suit and the owner is consenting to judgment.
 Once this agreement is complete, there is very little or nothing that a foreclosure attorney can do reverse the contract.

 A homeowner that doesn’t have a second mortgage on the property can consider the cash for keys option.
 Typically it is not the best option for owners with a second mortgage because banks will only waive a deficiency on the primary mortgage.
 Though banks may still consider doing a cash for keys program, the homeowner will remain responsible for the second loan on the property.

-Before making any agreements with your bank, speak to a foreclosure defense attorney.
+Before making any agreements with your bank, speak with one of our Miami foreclosure defense attorneys.
 Once you sign an agreement, you will lose the option to keep your home and you will have a set date for leaving your home.
-At Graham Legal the consultation is absolutely free and we can offer possible alternatives and more information on cash for keys and other programs.
+At Graham Legal, P.A. the consultation is absolutely free and we can offer possible alternatives and more information on cash for keys and other programs.